thestalkers/policies/sites/com-github-docs-en-site-policy-other-site-policies-guidelines-for-legal-requests-of-user-data.md

   * Data about interactions with private repositories

-     To get a sense of the type of private account information that GitHub collects, you can visit your [personal dashboard](https://github.com/dashboard)and browse through the sections in the left-hand menubar.
+    To get a sense of the type of private account information that GitHub collects, you can visit your [personal dashboard](https://github.com/dashboard) and browse through the sections in the left-hand menubar.

 * []()**Organization account data** —
   Information about organizations, their administrative users and repositories is publicly available on GitHub.